 The popularity of this point has come from it being where Cheshire, Staffordshire and Derbyshire (the three shires) meet.
 There is little marking this tripoint and instead, you’ll find a stone bridge over the River Dane and a series of small waterfalls.

-Most people visit the 3 shires head to admire the waterfalls or in passing on one of the many Peak District trails.
 The spot is also growing in popularity as a wild swimming location.
 Although, it’s more suitable for a dip than a swim due to the lack of space and depth in most parts.

-How Do You Get To The Three Shires Head?
+How To get to Three Shires Head

-It’s not possible to access Three Shires Head directly in a vehicle.
-Instead, you’ll need to walk from the nearest villages of Gradbach or Wildboarclough where there is parking.
-Unfortunately, public transport does not service either of these villages, so you’ll need your own car (or friends with one willing to let you tag along).
+Unfortunately, public transport does not service any of these places, so you’ll need your own car (or friends with one willing to let you tag along).

-Each walking route comes with a downloadable GPX file – previewed in the Ordnance Survey maps below.
 To open these you’ll need to download a GPX viewer app on your phone, there are plenty available on the App Store and Google Play Store.
 Simply download the file to your phone, open it in the app and have your GPS turned on.
-Then, you’ll be able to follow the route using GPS even when you have no signal.
-Make sure your phone has battery though and familiarise yourself with the area beforehand to avoid getting lost.

 Three Shires Head Walk From Gradbach

 If you want to do the Three Shires walk from Gradbach, you have two route options.
-One is a there-and-back walking route, getting to the Three Shires and then retracing your steps back or a circular route.
-Both routes are roughly the same length and have similar amounts of uphill walking, so the choice is all yours!
+One is a there-and-back walking route, getting there and then retracing your steps back or a Three Shires circular walk.

-Straight, There-and-Back Route
+Straight, There-and-Back Route from Gradbach

 Distance: 3.9 miles/6.3 kilometres